 - All teaching and non-teaching staff, students and parents should have an understanding of what bullying is. - All teaching and non-teaching staff should know what the school policy is on bullying, and follow it when bullying is reported. - All students and parents should know what the school policy is on bullying, and what they should do if bullying arises. - As a school we take bullying seriously.
-Students and parents should be assured that they will be supported when bullying is reported. - WIS have a "zero tolerance" to Bullying. - Confidentiality will be maintained where possible.
+Students and parents should be assured that they will be supported when bullying is reported. - WIS has a 'zero tolerance' to bullying. - Confidentiality will be maintained where possible. - All teaching and non teaching staff will recognise that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
+Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required.